kodecocodes/i9t/multitasking/multitasking.markdown

 }
 ```

-Here you add a new helper method, `updateMaximumPrimaryColumnWidthBasedOnSize(_)` that takes in a `size` parameter and updates the `maximumPrimaryColumnWidth` property of the split view controller based on the overall size of the split view itself.
+Here you add a new helper method, `updateMaximumPrimaryColumnWidthBasedOnSize(_:)` that takes in a `size` parameter and updates the `maximumPrimaryColumnWidth` property of the split view controller based on the overall size of the split view itself.
 You do the update once the split view is initially loaded and once when its size is changed.

 Build and run.
 First verify that the app still looks and behaves as before without multitasking in all orientations.
 Then enable multitasking and try different orientations.